platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

 ## Summary

 This RFC proposes a mechanism for managing API provider metadata and UI discovery within Platform Mesh.
 It introduces new resources to address gaps in KCP's core resources, enabling richer provider metadata, controlled API binding, and dynamic UI integration for workspaces.

+## Motivation

+- Enhance discoverability and management of API providers.
+- Enable fine-grained control over which workspaces can bind to specific APIs.
+- Support dynamic UI integration for providers within the portal.

 ## Context and Problem Statement